 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal base metal deposits country — that is the host setting where carminite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal base metal deposits country, the host setting where carminite typically forms.
 If you start seeing mimetite, beudantite, scorodite in float, you are in the right ground.
 Field specimens usually show a acicular or bladed crystals, often in spherical or radiating aggregates habit, so train your eye for that shape before scanning the outcrop.